-1 Rule 12.
+1 Kule 12.
 Pleadings and Pretrial Motions 2 3 (b) Pretrial Motions.
 4 (1) In General.
 A party may, by pretrial motion, raise any defense, objection, or 5 request that the court can determine without a trial on the merits.
 Rule 47 applies to a 6 pretrial motion.
 7 (2) Motions That May Be Made Before Trial.
 A party may raise by pretrial motion 8 any defense, objection, or request that the court can determine without a trial of the 9 general issue.
 Motions That May Be Made at Any Time.
 A motion that the court lacks 10 jurisdiction may be made at any time while the case is pending.
 11 (3) Motions That Must Be Made Before Trial.
-The following defenses , objections, 12 and requests must be raised by pretrial motion before trial if the basis for the motion is 13 then reasonably available and the motion can be determined without a trial on the merits: 14 (A) a motion alleging a defect in instituting the prosecution. including: 15 (i) improper venue; 16 (ii) preindictment delay; 17 (iii) a violation of the constitutional right to a speedy trial; 18 (iv) double jeopardy; 19 (v) the statute of limitations; 20 (vi) selective or vindictive prosecution; and 21 (vii) an error in the grand-jury proceeding or preliminary hearing; 22 (B) a motion alleging a defect in the indictment or information, including: 23 (i) joining two or more offenses in the same count (duplicity); 24 (ii) charging the same offense in more than one count 25 (multiplicity); 26 (iii) lack of specificity; 27 (iv) improper joinder; and 28 (v) failure to state an offense; 29 but at any time while the case is pending, the court may hear a claim that the 30 indictment or information fails to invoke the court's jurisdiction or to state an offense;
+The following defenses, objections, 12 and requests must be raised by pretrial motion before trial if the basis for the motion is 13 then reasonably available and the motion can be determined without a trial on the merits: 14 (A) a motion alleging a defect in instituting the prosecution, including: 15 (i) improper venue; 16 (ii) preindictment delay; 17 (iii) a violation of the constitutional right to a speedy trial; 18 (iv) the statute of limitations; 19 (v) selective or vindictive prosecution; and 20 (vi) an error in the grand-jury proceeding or preliminary hearing; 21 (B) a motion alleging a defect in the indictment or information, including: 22 (i) joining two or more offenses in the same count (duplicity); 23 (ii) charging the same offense in more than one count 24 (multiplicity); 25 (iii) lack of specificity; 26 (iv) improper joinder; and 27 (v) failure to state an offense; 28 but at any time while the case is pending, the court may hear a claim that the 29 indictment or information fails to invoke the court's jurisdiction or to state an offense; 30 (C) a motion to suppression of evidence;